Pearl: From other species

 Biologically speaking, under the right set of circumstances, almost any shelled mollusk can produce some kind of pearl.
-However, most of these molluskan pearls have no luster or iridescence.
-The great majority of mollusk species produce pearls which are not attractive, and are sometimes not even very durable.
-Such pearls usually have no value at all, except perhaps to a scientist or collector, or as a curiosity.
+However, most of these molluscan pearls have no luster or iridescence.
+The great majority of mollusk species produce pearls that are not attractive and are sometimes not even very durable.
+Such pearls usually have no value at all, except perhaps to a scientist or collector or as a curiosity.
 These objects used to be referred to as "calcareous concretions" by some gemologists, even though a malacologist would still consider them to be pearls.
 Valueless pearls of this type are sometimes found in edible mussels, edible oysters, escargot snails, and so on.
 The GIA and CIBJO now simply use the term 'pearl' (or, where appropriate, the more descriptive term 'non-nacreous pearl') when referring to such items and, under Federal Trade Commission rules, various mollusk pearls may be referred to as 'pearls', without qualification.

 A few species produce pearls that can be of interest as gemstones.
 These species include the bailer shell Melo, the giant clam Tridacna, various scallop species, Pen shells Pinna, and the Haliotis iris species of abalone.
-Pearls of abalone, or paua, are mabe pearls, or blister pearls, unique to New Zealand waters and are commonly referred to as 'blue pearls'.
-They are admired for their incredible luster and naturally bright vibrant colors that are often compared to opal.
+Pearls of abalone are cultured pearls, or blister pearls, unique to New Zealand waters, and are commonly referred to as 'blue pearls'.
+They are admired for their luster and naturally bright vibrant colors that are often compared to opal.
 Another example is the conch pearl (sometimes referred to simply as the 'pink pearl'), which is found very rarely growing between the mantle and the shell of the queen conch or pink conch, Strombus gigas, a large sea snail or marine gastropod from the Caribbean Sea.
 These pearls, which are often pink in color, are a by-product of the conch fishing industry, and the best of them display a shimmering optical effect related to chatoyance known as 'flame structure'.

 Somewhat similar gastropod pearls, this time more orange in hue, are (again very rarely) found in the horse conch Triplofusus papillosus.

 The second largest pearl known was found in the Philippines in 1934 and is known as the Pearl of Lao Tzu.
 It is a naturally occurring, non-nacreous, calcareous concretion (pearl) from a giant clam.
-Because it did not grow in a pearl oyster it is not pearly; instead the surface is glossy like porcelain.
-Other pearls from giant clams are known to exist, but this is a particularly large one weighing 14 lb (6.4 kg).
+Because it did not grow in a pearl oyster, it is not pearly; instead, the surface is glossy like porcelain.
+Other pearls from giant clams are known to exist, but this is a particularly large one, weighing 14 lb (6.4 kg).

 The largest known pearl (also from a giant clam) is the Pearl of Puerto, also found in the Philippines by a fisherman from Puerto Princesa, Palawan Island.
 The enormous pearl is 30 cm wide (1 ft), 67 cm long (2.2 ft) and weighs 75 lb (34 kg).

+The extinct conulariids, a group of cnidarians closely related to stalked jellyfish, also possessed the ability to produce pearls.
+However, these pearls are composed of calcium phosphate, and this combined with their age and crystal structure makes them rather unattractive for use in decoration.